(Updated February, 2017) This infographic reveals few stats which are:

 - Google’s main source of revenue – We all know how much Google earns, but did we know really from where Google gets its major revenue?
 Yes, it is from advertising and this is up to a whopping 97%!
 Financial service sectors contribute the most in this as much as 50 dollar per click for search related to cheapest home loans and remortgage with bad credit.
 Insurance sector is also a significant contributor along with others like Hosting, Software, Recovery, etc.

-- Volume of Google searches – The monthly Google searches are approximately 11.944 billion and in 1998, it was just an average 9,800 searches on a per day basis.
-Today, Google has come along a long way with an average 5,922,000,000 searches per day.
-A single Google query asked by any user sitting in any corner of the world gets an appropriate answer in just 0.2 seconds and this is actually done by employing more than 1,000 computers for the same by Google!
+- Volume of Google searches – Google searches per day stand at over 3.5 billion each and every day and in 1998, it was just an average 9,800 searches on a per day basis.
+Today, Google has come along a long way with an average 1.2 trillion searches per year.
+A single Google query asked by any user sitting in any corner of the world gets an appropriate answer in just 0.2 seconds and this is actually done by employing more than 1,000 computers by Google!

-- Extraordinary employee benefits – The Company has a sprawling office and boasts of 53891 employees who are known as Googlers and Nooglers, if they are newbie’s.
-The perks that Google dished out for its employees is unparallel as this includes free electric cars for its car less employees, free hair-cuts, free meals and many other attractive perks.
-What sets it apart from its competitors that it pays half the payment of his employee to its spouse for next 10 years in case of the former’s death to ensure the well-being of its employees long after they have gone.
+- Extraordinary employee benefits – The Company has a sprawling office and boasts of 72,053 employees who are known as Googlers and Nooglers, if they are newbie’s.
+The perks that Google dishes out for its employees is unparalleled as it includes free electric cars for its car-less employees, free hair-cuts, free meals and many other attractive perks.
+What sets it apart from its competitors that it pays half the salary of an employee to their spouse for the next 10 years in the event of the former’s death to ensure the well-being of its employees long after they have gone.

 - Projects that failed – Google also has its share of failure as some of its ambitious projects like Google Answers, Google Videos, Google Wave fail miserably in the past.

 Well, you know doubt know a lot about Google, but there are some trip and tricks under our Google 101 facts that can help you know more and make the most of this technology.